 If the SPA page component inherits from the page core component, there are two options for making the cq.authoring.pagemodel.messaging client library category available:

 - If the template is editable, add it to the page policy.

 - Or add the categories using the customfooterlibs.html.

-The inclusion of the cq.authoring.pagemodel.messaging category should be limited to the context of the page editor.
+The inclusion of the cq.authoring.pagemodel.messaging category should be limited to the context of the SPA Editor.

 When the cq.authoring.pagemodel.messaging category is added to the page, it will send a message to the Page Editor to establish the JSON communication data type.
 When the communication data type is set to JSON, the GET requests will communicate with the Sling Model end-points of a component.
 After an update occurs in the page editor, the JSON representation of the updated component is sent to the Page Model library.
 The Page Model library then informs the SPA of updates.

-You can understand the architecture of the interaction between the SPA and AEM by thinking of the Page Editor as a mediator between the two.
+You can understand the flow of the interaction between the SPA and AEM by thinking of the SPA Editor as a mediator between the two.